-The indoor unit will take longer to provide heat, or heating performance will be reduced in winter if the unit is installed:
+- The indoor unit may take longer to provide heat, or heating performance will be reduced in winter if the unit is installed in the following locations: - · In a narrow, shady location. - Near a location that has a lot of ground moisture.

-- 1. In a narrow, shady location. - 2.
-Near a location that has a lot of ground moisture. - 3.
-In a highly humid environment. - 4.
-In an area in which condensate does not drain properly.
+In a highly humid environment.